jwodder/versioningit/docs/writing-methods.rst

     :param str version: a version string extracted from the VCS tag
     :param str next_version:
         a "next version" calculated by the ``next-version`` step
-    :param ditc params: a collection of user-supplied parameters
+    :param dict params: a collection of user-supplied parameters
     :returns: the project's final version string
     :rtype: str